This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Preheat the oven to 350F (180C).
 Line a 9-inch (22.5 cm) square pan with parchment paper or foil.

-• Stir in the psyllium mixture, milk and vanilla until very well blended and no lumps remain.
-Stir in HALF of the dried fruit and nuts.
+• Stir in the milk, water and vanilla until very well blended and no lumps remain.
+Stir in HALF of the dried fruit and seeds.

-• Spread the batter evenly in the prepared pan; sprinkle with the remaining fruit and nuts.
+• Spread the batter evenly in the prepared pan; sprinkle with the remaining fruit and seeds.

 • Bake in the preheated oven for 35 to 40 minutes or until golden brown and a toothpick inserted near the center comes out clean.